 Research and report on a specific topic not covered by regularly rostered courses.
 Topic will be defined by the student in conjunction with faculty sponsor.
 Proposals must be approved prior to registration.
-Course may be repeated for a maximum of 4 credits.
+Repeatable for maximum of 4 credits.
 Every semester.
-Prerequisites: 18 credits of business administration course work, 90 credits and permission of department Mass Communication You may not receive credit for both an MCOM course and the same course formerly labelled CMAT.
+Prerequisites: 18 credits of business administration course work, 90 credits and permission of department chair.
+Mass Communication You may not receive credit for both an MCOM course and the same course formerly labelled CMAT.
 MCOM 100 Communication Practicum (Radio) Entry-level work experience in applying mass communication theories at radio station WFWM.
-Repeatable to 4 credits; may not be applied to fulfillment of major requirements.
+Repeatable for maximum of 4 credits.
+May not be applied to fulfillment of major requirements.
 Prerequisite: permission of instructor.
-MCOM 101 Communication Practicum (Television) Hands-on television experience.
-Serve as technical personnel for studentproduced newscast.
-Repeatable to 4 credits; may not be applied to fulfillment of major requirements.
+MCOM 101 Communication Practicum (Television) 1 cr.

+Hands-on television experience.
+Serve as technical personnel for student-produced newscast.
+Repeatable for maximum of 4 credits.
+May not be applied to fulfillment of major requirements.
 Variable.

-MCOM 105 Introduction to Mass Communication Historical evolution of today's media industries and career paths.
+MCOM 105 Introduction to Mass Communication

+Historical evolution of today's media industries and career paths.
 Emphasis on contemporary issues affecting those industries and careers.
 Consideration given to emerging media, required skills, including professional expectations, standards, ethical considerations, and social impacts.
 Every semester.

+MCOM 150 Introduction to Radio

+3 cr.

+3 cr

-MCOM 150 Introduction to Radio Study of radio in the United States, both AM and FM, with presentations on the basic electronics, operation, regulation, staffing and selling.
+Study of radio in the United States, both AM and FM, with presentations on the basic electronics, operation, regulation, staffing and selling.
 Variable.

+MCOM 212 Video Production Industry

+3 cr.

-MCOM 212 Video Production Industry Survey of professional uses of video production including television, corporate video, web-based video, and educational video.
+Survey of professional uses of video production including television, corporate video, web-based video, and educational video.
 Introduction to the production process, shooting techniques, digital editing techniques, and internet streaming.
 Two hrs. lecture, 2 hrs. lab.
 Every semester.

-MCOM 213 Audio Production 3 cr.
+MCOM 213 Audio Production

+3 cr.

 Examines the theories and technology used in audio production for music, radio, TV, and film.
 Provides students with a useful vocabulary and the basic theory upon which production skills can be built.
 Two hrs. lecture, 2 hrs. lab.
 Every semester.
-MCOM 246 Intro to Mass Communication Research Methods Introduction to methods employed in both theoretical and applied research in Mass Communication.
+MCOM 246 Intro to Mass Communication Research Methods 3 cr.
+Introduction to methods employed in both theoretical and applied research in Mass Communication.
 Basic assumptions, strengths, weaknesses in quantitative, qualitative, historical, critical cultural methods.
 Application of methods in theory development and industry decisions.
 Every semester.
 Prerequisite: MCOM 105.
-MCOM 250 Announcing and Performance Development of skills required of the individual performer in the preparing, announcing, and narrating of various types of materials for audio and video formats.
+MCOM 250 Announcing and Performance 3 cr.

+Development of skills required of the individual performer in the preparing, announcing, and narrating of various types of materials for audio and video formats.
 Variable.

+MCOM 301 Multi-Media Workshop

+3 cr.

-MCOM 301 Multi-Media Workshop Techniques in creating multimedia content.
+Techniques in creating multimedia content.
 Digital audio/video editing techniques and streaming media techniques and practices considered.
 Variable.
 Prerequisite: MCOM 212 and MCOM 213.

-MCOM 311 Single Camera Production 3 cr.
+MCOM 311 Single Camera Production

+3 cr.